DONATE

 To save the vaquita, we need international co-operation between countries, law enforcement and NGOs.

-EIA Oceans Campaign Leader Clare Perry says:
+EIA Oceans Campaign Advisor Clare Perry says:

 To have any hope of recovery, we need to stop the bycatch of vaquita in gillnets.
 Mexico cannot do this alone – China must significantly ramp up efforts to address the market for totoaba maw and work with Mexico, the US and other countries to clamp down on the illegal international trade in totoaba.